-- All acts of violence and forms of coercion such as gheraos, dharnas, sit-ins which disrupt the normal academic and administrative functioning of the University - Sexual harassment - Committing forgery, defacing/destroying books/journals of the library, etc. - Furnishing false certificates or false information - Eve-teasing or disrespectful behavior with a girl student - Arousing communal, caste or regional feelings or disharmony among students - Use of abusive, defamatory, derogatory language - Pasting of posters of an objectionable nature - Unauthorized occupation of the hostel room/s - Indulging in acts of gambling - Use of the title of the University when distributing any document other than academic work outside the University - Consuming or possessing dangerous drugs - Non-payment of fees and other dues including mess charges - Ragging in any form - Refusal to obey the directions of the officers of the University - Unauthorized collection of funds for any student's programme - Any other act which may be considered by the Competent Authority as a violation of discipline, or misconduct
+- All acts of violence and forms of coercion such as gheraos, dharnas, sitins, boycotts, and any other similar activities which disrupt the normal academic and administrative functioning of the University - Sexual harassment - Committing forgery, defacing/destroying books/journals/magazines and the like of the Library, etc. - Furnishing false certificates or false information - Eve-teasing/Street hazing or disrespectful behavior with a girl student - Arousing communal, caste or regional feelings or disharmony among students - Use of abusive, defamatory, derogatory language - Pasting of posters of an objectionable nature - Unauthorized occupation of the hostel room/s - Indulging in acts of gambling and other activities prohibited by the law - Use of the title of the University when distributing any document other than for academic work outside the University - Consuming and/or possessing dangerous/psychotropic/banned drugs - Non-payment of fees and other dues including mess charges - Ragging in any form - Refusal to obey the directions of the legitimate officers of the University

+- Unauthorized collection of funds for any student's programme - Any other act which may be considered by the Competent Authority as a violation of discipline, or as misconduct.